nimbly/ActiveResource/README.md

 2. Use `ConnectionManager::add` to assign a name and add the `Connection` to its pool of connections.

 ### Connection
 Create a new `Connection` instance representing a connection to an API.
+The constructor takes two parameters:

 ##### Options
 The options array may contain:

-`defaultUri` The default URI to prepend to each request.
+`defaultUri` *string* The default URI to prepend to each request.
 For example: `http://some.api.com/v2/`

+`defaultQueryParms` *array* Key => value pairs to include in the query with every request.

-`errorClass` Class name of the Error class to use for interacting with error responses from the API.
+`errorClass` *string* Class name of the Error class to use for interacting with error responses from the API.
+See Error section for more info.

-`responseClass` Class name of the Response class to use for parsing responses including headers and body.
+`responseClass` *string* Class name of the Response class to use for parsing responses including headers and body.
+See Response section for more info.

-`updateMethod` HTTP method to use for updates, defaults to `PUT`.
+`updateMethod` *string* HTTP method to use for updates, defaults to `put`.

+`updateDiff` *boolean* Whether ActiveResource can send just the modified fields of the resource on an update.

-`middleware` An array of middleware classes to run before sending each request.
+`middleware` *array* An array of middleware classes to run before sending each request.
+See Middleware section for more info.

 ##### HttpClient
 An optional instance of `GuzzleHttp\Client`.
 If you do not provide an instance, one will be created automatically